Quantum Rate-Distortion Coding of Relevant Information: Introduction

 \section{Introduction}

-One of the most central results in classical information theory is Shannon's data compression theorem \cite{Shannon1948} which gives a fundamental limit on lossless compressibility of information.
-Due to statistical redundancies, information can be compressed at a rate bounded below by the source entropy, such that after decompression the full information is recovered without loss.
+One of the most central results in classical information theory is Shannon's data compression theorem \cite{Shannon1948} which gives a fundamental limit on lossless compressibility of data.
+Due to statistical redundancies, data can be compressed at a rate bounded below by the source entropy, such that after decompression the full information is recovered without loss.
 Rate-distortion theory (RDT) is the branch of information theory that compresses the data produced by an information source down to a specified encoding rate that is strictly less than the source entropy \cite{Shannon1959}.
-This necessarily entails some lossiness, or distortion, between the original source data and the best approximation after decompression, according to some distortion measure.
-RDT is frequently used in multimedia data compression where a large amount of information can be discarded without any noticeable change to a listener or viewer.
+This necessarily entails some loss, or distortion, between the original source data and the best approximation after decompression, according to some distortion measure.
+RDT is frequently used in multimedia data compression where a large amount of data can be discarded without any noticeable change to a listener or viewer.

-Whilst RDT is an important and widely used concept in information theory, there are cases where only part of the information to be compressed is relevant.
+Whilst RDT is an important and widely used concept in information theory, there are cases where only part of the information in the data to be compressed is relevant.
 For instance in speech signal processing one might be interested only in information about the spoken words in audio data.
-The Information Bottleneck Method (IBM), introduced by Tishby \emph{et al.}, achieves a lossy compression rate even lower than the rate given by RDT by compressing only relevant information \cite{Tishby1999}.
-Which information is relevant is determined by the correlation between the information being compressed and a variable of interest.
+The Information Bottleneck Method (IBM), introduced by Tishby \emph{et al.}, achieves a lossy compression rate even lower than the rate given by RDT by keeping only `relevant' information \cite{Tishby1999}.
+Which information is relevant is determined by the correlation between the data being compressed and a variable of interest.
 The information to be recovered after decoding is only the relevant part of the source data.
 For example, one might have access to the transcript of an audio recording which has an entropy by orders of magnitude lower than the original audio data.
-This side-information can be used to compress the audio data further than what can be achieved by RDT, without increasing the distortion of the relevant information.
+The transcript here can be used as side information to compress the audio data further than what can be achieved by RDT, without increasing the distortion of the relevant information.

 Loss of information in the context of a compression-decompression scheme is mathematically equivalent to transmission of information through a noisy channel.
 Rather than characterising the information lost by encoding, one characterises the information lost during transmission.
 The Information Bottleneck Method is formulated as a communication problem with the relevant variable acting as side information.
 Iterative algorithms to compute the optimum channel achieving the task are also provided in \cite{Tishby1999}.